appieschot/appieschot/README.md

 ### Hi there 👋 I'm Albert-Jan Schot

 - 💼 I work at [Portiva](https://www.portiva.nl) as the CTO
-  -  That just means sharing my time between focussing on our technical strategy, technical presales and research and development
+  -  That just means sharing my time between focussing on: our technical strategy, technical presales and research and development
 - 💻 I'm part of [Microsoft 365 Patterns and Practices](https://pnp.github.io/)
   -  Together with the community we build guidance around extending Microsoft 365
 - ⌨️ I co-manage [CLI for Microsoft 365](https://pnp.github.io/cli-microsoft365/)